Dominick Reyes: Ultimate Fighting Championship

 Reyes was expected to face the inaugural and former Rizin FF Light Heavyweight Champion Jiří Procházka on February 27, 2021, at UFC Fight Night 186 to serve as the event headliner.
 However, on late January, it was reported that Reyes was pulled from the fight, citing injury, and the bout was rescheduled for May 1 at UFC on ESPN: Reyes vs. Procházka.
 In a back and forth fight, Reyes managed to stun Procházka a few times, but was eventually overwhelmed by Procházka's volume, and was knocked out via a spinning back elbow in the second round.
 Reyes suffered multiple facial fractures in his knockout defeat to Procházka.
 This bout earned Reyes a Fight of the Night bonus award.

 Reyes faced Ryan Spann on November 12, 2022, at UFC 281.
 At the weigh-ins, Spann weighed in at 206.6 pounds, six tenths of a pound over the light heavyweight non-title fight limit.
 The bout proceeded at a catchweight with Spann fined 20% of his purse, which went to Reyes.
 He lost the fight via knockout in the first round.

+Reyes was scheduled to face Carlos Ulberg on January 20, 2024, at UFC 297.
+However, in late December 2023, it was announced that match was off due to an injury sustained by Ulberg.
+The pair was rescheduled to meet at UFC on ESPN 54 on March 30, 2024.
+However, on January 23, it was announced that Reyes had withdrawn from the fight and was replaced by Alonzo Menifield.

+Reyes faced Dustin Jacoby on June 8, 2024, at UFC on ESPN 57.
+He won the fight by technical knockout in the first round from a knee and punches.

+Reyes faced former UFC Light Heavyweight Championship title challenger Anthony Smith on December 7, 2024 at UFC 310.
+He won the fight by technical knockout via elbows and punches in the second round.

+Reyes faced Nikita Krylov on April 12, 2025 at UFC 314.
+He won the fight by knockout in the first round after landing a left, straight punch.

+Reyes faced Carlos Ulberg in the main event on September 28, 2025 at UFC Fight Night 260.
+He lost the fight via knockout in round one.

 Personal life

-Reyes was nicknamed "The Devastator" because of his calamitous kicks.
+Reyes was nicknamed "The Devastator" because of his kicks.
 He is a fan of the Los Angeles Lakers and Los Angeles Dodgers and he enjoys snowboarding, wakeboarding, mountain bike riding, dirt bike riding, and watching documentary shows on TV.
-Reyes has an older brother, Alex Reyes, who has competed in the Light Heavyweight division of the Ultimate Fighting Championship.
+Reyes has an older brother, Alex Reyes, who competes in the Lightweight division of the Ultimate Fighting Championship.